Michigan vs. Michigan State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

+- Michigan's games this season have gone over 50.5 points four of seven times.

-- Michigan and its opponents have gone over the current 50.5-point total in four of seven games this season.
+- Michigan State's games have gone over 50.5 points in four of seven chances this season.

+- The two teams combine to average 72 points per game, 21.5 more than the over/under in this contest.

 - These two squads combine to allow 33 points per game, 17.5 fewer than this contest's over/under.